pytchlang/pytch-tutorials/catch-apple/tutorial.md

 And then we make the apple broadcast this message when it's caught.

-**TODO: This is a good example of where more context in the diff would be very useful.
-We've leapt back to the `Apple` sprite for this bit:**
+This change needs to be made inside your `Apple` sprite:

 {{< commit broadcast-when-apple-caught >}}